sachsenhausen-gate-bw

-Sachsenhausen was not the largest concentration camp.
-It was not the deadliest.
-But it was the model — the prototype that the SS used to design every camp that followed.
-Built in 1936 in Oranienburg, 35 kilometres north of Berlin, it served as the administrative headquarters for the entire concentration camp system.
-The SS officers who ran Auschwitz, Dachau, and every other camp in the network were trained here.
-Between 1936 and 1945, approximately 200,000 people were imprisoned at Sachsenhausen.
-Tens of thousands died from forced labour, medical experiments, starvation, and execution.
+Sachsenhausen was the prototype.
+Built in 1936 in Oranienburg, 35 kilometres north of Berlin, it served as the administrative headquarters for the entire Nazi concentration camp system — the SS officers who ran Auschwitz, Dachau, and every other camp were trained here.

 Visiting Sachsenhausen is not a pleasant experience.
 It is an important one.
 The memorial site preserves the camp’s layout, several original buildings, and extensive museum exhibitions that document what happened here in forensic detail.
 The guided tours from Berlin add context that the memorial’s information panels can’t fully provide — the human stories, the political mechanics, and the uncomfortable questions about how ordinary people participated in extraordinary evil.